 People born blind experience dreaming much differently to able-sighted people.
 For example, instead of seeing things, their other senses are heightened, as are emotions.

 12. The quicker it takes you to fall asleep, the more you need rest.

 Statistics show that it should generally take you around ten to fifteen minutes to fall asleep.
 If it takes you less than five minutes, you are likely to be in dire need.

 13. People sleep in different shapes and styles.

 We sleep in different positions based on our personalities!
 Around 16% of the UK sleeps in the foetal pose.

-Do you have any interesting or fun facts about sleeping that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about sleeping?
+Share them in the comments below!